What is a CV?

 - Data modelling (SQL Server Management Studio and MySQL Workbench)

 You should also add some ‘soft skills’ to your CV.
 Soft skills are related to your personality, and show that you’re good at working in teams.
-Here are some examples of the soft skills employers are looking for in candidates:
+Here are some examples of soft skills employers are looking for in candidates:

 - Customer service skills